Rani553/Testrepo/README.md

 # Testrepo
 <br>
-It is my first experience on Github.
+It is my first experience on Git.